-- Scope 1: Direct GHG emissions from operations that are owned or controlled by the relevant company including GHG emissions from vehicles controlled by the relevant company; - Scope 2: "Energy indirect" GHG emissions resulting from generation of purchased or acquired electricity, heating, cooling and steam consumed within the relevant company; and - Scope 3: All other indirect GHG emissions that occurred outside the relevant company, including both upstream and downstream emissions.

-Note 2: The figures are restated for consistent comparative purpose.
+- Scope 1: Direct GHG emissions from operations that are owned or controlled by the relevant company including GHG emissions from vehicles controlled by the relevant company; - Scope 2: "Energy indirect" GHG emissions resulting from generation of purchased or acquired electricity, heating, cooling and steam consumed within the relevant company; and - Scope 3: All other indirect GHG emissions that occurred outside the relevant company, including both upstream and downstream emissions. - Note 2: The emission factor is sourced from the China Southern Power Grid in 2021.
+The figures are calculated in accordance with the "Reporting Guidance on Environmental KPIs.
+The figure is restated in the Year 2022 as the emission factor used for the calculation of tonnes of CO2e associated with electricity purchased in Southern China is changed in order to be in line with the calculation of the figure in the Year 2023. - Note 3: Emission factor used = Unit electricity consumption of processing sewage (obtained) from Drainage Services

-Emission factor used = Unit electricity consumption of processing sewage (obtained) from Drainage Services Department) × Territory-wide default value (i.e. 0.7kg/kWh) of purchased electricity For calculation of sewage drained for commercial institutional purposes, assuming 100% of the fresh water consumed will enter the sewage system.
+Department) × Territory-wide default value (i.e. 0.7kg/kWh) of purchased electricity For calculation of sewage drained for commercial institutional purposes, assuming 100% of the fresh water consumed will enter the sewage system.